If one thing stops us from being productive, it’s a computer program crashing. iMovie isn’t any different from other programs prone to this problem.

 Adobe is notorious for having expensive software.
 And Adobe Photoshop is the prime example of the costs that come with their software.

-When it comes to video editing, Premiere Pro is one of their best video software solutions.
+Premiere Pro is one of their best video software solutions for video editing.
 One important thing about Adobe Premiere Pro is that it’s more advanced than other video editors.
 If you try the 7-day free trial and enjoy using it, check out the pricing.

 A quick search on YouTube takes you to a library of tutorials.
 So, if iMovie keeps crashing and you want a program that gives you room to grow, Adobe Premiere Pro is a great alternative.